The Private Equity Review: Switzerland

 - the duty to act with due care and diligence;

 - the duty to loyally safeguard the company's legitimate interests (fidelity duty), meaning that the members of the board and executive management must act in the portfolio company's best interests which shall prevail over their own personal interests or the interests of the shareholders that have appointed them.
-This may lead to a conflict of interests, in which case the members of the board and executive management must take measures to properly prevent and deal with such conflicts, including by informing the board and refraining from discussing and voting on the concerned items; and
+This may lead to conflict of interests, in which case the members of the board and executive management must take measures to properly prevent and deal with such conflicts, including by informing the board and refraining from discussing and voting on the concerned items; and

 - the duty to treat all shareholders equally.
 This principle, however, is not absolute and only applies to shareholders that are in the same position.
 Exceptions may be permitted depending on the circumstances and provided that a differentiated treatment can be justified by valid reasons having regard to the company's interests.

-Members of the board and executive management may incur personal liability if they breach their fiduciary duties by willful misconduct or negligence, thereby causing harm to the company, the shareholders or the creditors.
+Members of the board and executive management may incur personal liability if they breach their fiduciary duties by wilful misconduct or negligence, thereby causing harm to the company, the shareholders or the creditors.
 In practice, the discharge granted by the shareholders' general meeting to board members does not afford an absolute protection against liability claims, as the discharge is only effective for facts known to the general meeting and is not opposable to creditors or to the bankruptcy administration.
 To mitigate the risk of personal liability, directors' and officers' insurances can be arranged and entering into director indemnification agreements with the company may be considered to the extent permitted by applicable law.

 Given the risk of personal liability faced by board members, PE firms sometimes appoint observers as representatives on the board of the portfolio company, especially in minority venture capital transactions.
 Usually, observers may attend board meetings, participate in discussions and have access to information, but cannot vote on board matters.
 Under Swiss company law, there are no statutory provisions dealing with board observers.
 In most cases, the shareholders' agreement will set the (contractual) rules governing the appointment and status of board observers.
 However, in certain circumstances observers may be considered de facto board members, and hence will be subject to the same personal liability regime as formally appointed directors: this may be the case where observers have exercised a decisive influence on the decision-making process from a functional perspective even in the absence of voting rights.